bootlin/snagboot/docs/snagfactory.md

 fb-buffer-addr: The size in bytes of the Fastboot buffer.
 eraseblk-size: The size in bytes of an erase block for MTD targets
 fb-buffer-size: (optional) The size in bytes of the Fastboot buffer.
 This can only be used to reduce the default U-Boot buffer size.
+usb-wait-timeout: (optional) The number of seconds to wait for the board's USB Fastboot device to (re-)enumerate before giving up, for example after U-Boot boots following snagrecover.
+This is useful for boards which take longer than the default (~9 seconds) to boot up to the U-Boot Fastboot prompt.
 ```

 These variables may be updated during the factory flashing process, e.g.: